The ‘E-ACT Passport’ is a unique curriculum designed exclusively for our children in E-ACT Academies.

 - Respond positively to children’s reading and help them with things they find difficult.

-If you need any help with any aspect of reading with your children at home, then please either speak to your child’s class teacher, Miss Spencer or Miss Hampson, but we cannot stress enough how important it is for children to read at home every night with their adults, so please support your child and help them make progress.
+If you need any help with any aspect of reading with your children at home, then please either speak to your child’s class teacher, or Mrs White, our English co-ordinator.

 This is an excellent project that we set up last year and proved to be a great success to promote reading for enjoyment.
 We believe that children will make more progress with their ability to understand and enjoy a text when they enjoy the experience.
 Each class has chosen 2 reading buddies to take part in the project.
 The older children have been partnered with a class of younger children so that they have the opportunity to spend some time in the library together, listening to each other read and talking about stories and books that they both enjoy.
 They have each had some training and have reading buddy prompt cards to help them.
 We set up a cosy, quiet area outside the library so that the children can read in a quiet, calm environment.
 The feedback from the children on this project has been very positive and the children involved have made good progress with their reading.